 The Fund may invest up to 25% of its total assets in convertible securities rated, at the time of investment, less than BBB by S&P, or Baa by Moody's, or are unrated but of equivalent credit quality in the judgment of the Adviser.
 Securities that are not investment grade are viewed by the rating agencies as being predominantly speculative in character, and are characterized by substantial risk concerning payments of interest and principal, sensitivity to economic conditions, and changes in interest rates, as well as by market price volatility and/or relative lack of secondary market trading among other risks, and may involve major risk exposure to adverse conditions, or be in default.
 However, the Fund does not expect to invest more than 5% of its assets in securities which are in default at the time of investment and will invest in such securities only when the Adviser expects that the securities will appreciate in value.
 There is no minimum rating of securities in which the Fund may invest.
 Securities rated less than BBB by S&P or Baa by Moody's or comparable unrated securities are typically referred to as "junk bonds."
-For further information regarding lower rated securities and the risk associated therewith, see the Description of Corporate Debt Ratings attached in Appendix A.
+For further information regarding lower rated securities and the risk associated therewith, see the "Description of Corporate Debt Ratings" attached as Appendix A.

 Some of the convertible securities in the Fund's portfolio may be "Pay-in-Kind" securities.
 During a designated period from original issuance, the issuer of such a security may pay dividends or interest to the holder by issuing additional fully paid and nonassessable shares or units of the same or another specified security.
 While no securities investment is completely without risk, investments in convertible securities generally entail less risk than common stock, although the extent to which such risk is reduced depends in large measure upon the degree to which the convertible securities sells above its value as a fixed income security.
 As with all debt securities, the market value of convertible securities tends to decline as interest rates increase and, conversely, to increase as interest rates decline.
-Interest rates have risen in recent months, and the risk that they may continue to do so is pronounced.